ozx1812/CAT-DOG-Identification/Readme.md

     dataloader = torch.utils.data.DataLoader(dataset, batch_size=32, shuffle=True)
     Here dataloader is a generator.
 To get data out of it, you need to loop through it or convert it to an iterator and call next().

+# Data Augmentation

+    A common strategy for training neural networks is to introduce randomness in the input data itself.
+    For example, you can randomly rotate, mirror, scale, and/or crop your images during training.
+    This will help your network generalize as it's seeing the same images but in different locations, with different sizes, in different orientations, etc.